khammersmith17/ml-model-bias/README.md

 - Pre training bias analyzes the raw data for inherent bias
 - Post training bias analyzes the model predictions for bias

+## Seperating facets
+There is some prework required to seperate data examples into distinct demographic groups.
+This partition of groups represents a favored and disfavored group.
+If the feature value of interest is categorical in nature, ie a lable, this goup can simply be partitioned into an advantaged or disadvantaged group by assign one of the class labels.
+For a continuous value, a threshold needs to be determined that logically seperates data examples into a facored and disfavored group.
+One can try different thresholds and see where the highest divergence is between loss function values to determine this.
+The central idea to consider in the set up is partitioning demographics into different groups and for the post training analysis, model scores, the outcomes into 2 distinct group.
 ## TODO: add metrics and breakdown